Hill Country Leadership Institute

 Welcome

 Welcome Leaders!
 This session will ground and connect us, as we settle in and get acquainted in the beautiful surroundings of Bamberger Ranch.
-Garry Merritt, former Real County Judge and CEO of the Great Springs Project will inspire our launch.
-We begin with a high-level look at The State of the Hill Country, and together we will determine highest priorities for the ten months ahead.
+We’ll be welcomed by inspiring speakers and begin with a high-level look at The State of the Hill Country.
+Together we will determine highest priorities for the ten months ahead.

 Planning for Growth